AlexanderOMara/flarum-wp-users/README.md

 composer require AlexanderOMara/flarum-wp-users
 ```
 4. Configure the extension with all the values it needs from the WordPress install.
+5. Optionally enable the `WordPress` User Display Name driver under Administration to use the display names from WordPress users.

 # Notes